-Public procurement standards can incorporate bans on single-use plastic items, as well as targets and incentives for reusables, enabling procurement teams to incorporate reusable products at suitable venues.
+Public procurement standards can incorporate bans on single-use plastic items, as well as targets and incentives for reusables and plastic-free alternatives, enabling procurement teams to incorporate a sustainable product line in city-funded projects.

 TARGET USERS: Government

 KEY CONSIDERATIONS: Citizens are worried about plastic and want cities to take action and lead by example.

 MORE INFORMATION: A European Strategy for Plastics in a Circular Economy

 People are concerned about plastics.
 87% of European citizens say they are worried about the impact everyday products made of plastics have on the environment.
 74% say they are worried about the impact everyday products made of plastics have on their health.
 Cities have the power to change the trend of plastic consumption and the set a positive example for their communities.

 Source: A European Strategy for Plastics in a Circular Economy

 There are a range of policy measures available to governments to support the transition from single-use plastics to reusables, and public procurement is viewed as an optimal way for governments to lead the transition using taxpayer dollars for environmentally preferable purchasing policies.

 Public procurement standards should be reviewed to incorporate bans on single-use items, as well as targets and incentives for reusables, enabling procurement teams to incorporate reusable products for suitable venues.

 New policies, including the EU Plastic Directive, will require cities to not only incorporate new standards into their public procurement policies, but to also ensure the policies are implemented city-wide.